francimedia/parse-cloud-og-objects-api/README.md

 * Go to Graph API Explorer https://graph.facebook.com/oauth/access_token?client_id={app-id}&client_secret={app-secret}&grant_type=client_credentials
 * Take the access_token value of the response and place it in /cloud/config.sample.js.
 * Save /cloud/config.sample.js as /cloud/config.js
+* Run "parse deploy" in the project root (via terminal) to send your code to Parse.
 * Go back to the Parse Data Browser and insert an object.

 If everything is done right, the column og_object_id should be populated automatically.
 The created object can be reviewed via https://graph.facebook.com/{og_object_id}